Cubs vs. Marlins Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has recorded 25 hits with five doubles, a triple, five home runs and nine walks.
-He has driven in 15 runs with four stolen bases.
+- Cody Bellinger has 26 hits with five doubles, a triple, six home runs, 10 walks and 16 RBI.
+He's also stolen four bases.

-- Bellinger heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .353 with two doubles, a triple, two home runs, two walks and three RBI.
+- Bellinger takes a three-game streak with at least one hit into this contest.
+In his last five games he is batting .316 with two doubles, a triple, two home runs, three walks and three RBI.

 Bellinger Recent Games